camunda/camunda-docs-theme/README.md

 ## Consuming the theme

-The simplest way to consume the theme in a project is to use the git subtree facilitites:
+The simplest way to consume the theme in a project is to use the git subtree facilities:

 Adding the latest version of the theme as `camunda`: